How to Plan the Best Trip to Nelson

 Where to Stay in Nelson

-Other than the accommodations we recommend on the righthand side of this complete travel guide to Nelson, we have complied entire lists of places to stay based on price, what’s best for families or a couples’ getaway, as well as premium stays.
+Other than the accommodations we recommend on the righthand side of this complete travel guide to Nelson (or at the bottom, if you’re on mobile), we have compiled entire lists of places to stay based on price, what’s best for families or a couples’ getaway, as well as premium stays.
 What’s more, each list is compiled by real writers; not some algorithm.

 Nelson for Budget Travellers

 Got your eyes on some pricey experiences in the Abel Tasman National Park?
 Perhaps you want to do one of the Great Walks, which comes with its associated costs?
 No worries.
 Nelson city is a good base to keep the costs low in between exploring the highlights of the top of the South Island.
 Not only does the city have a variety of free and cheap attractions within walking distance of the city centre, but its budget accommodations are abundant, friendly and refreshing.
 Check them out and more in The Guide to Nelson on a Budget.

 - Walk to The Centre of New Zealand